reconfigurable-ml-pipeline/InfAdapter/provisioning/README.md

 ```
 > If it's not correctly set, follow [this](https://github.com/kubernetes/kubernetes/issues/63702#issuecomment-554277862).
 > Edit /etc/systemd/system/kubelet.service.d/10-kubeadm.conf for each node and set IP of each one.

+> In case all nodes are in NotReady state, check if kubelet is giving error on network. maybe calico is the problem
+- > curl https://docs.projectcalico.org/manifests/calico-typha.yaml -o calico.yaml
+- >kubectl apply -f calico.yaml

 7. Install metrics-server in cluster [Optional]